 Genes to Environment

-The Integrative Biosciences: Genes to Environment doctoral training program was initially funded by the National Science Foundation’s Integrative Graduate Education, Research, and Traineeship Program (IGERT) and Northern Arizona University (NAU).
-National Science Foundation support has ended, but Northern Arizona University will continue this training program in a slightly modified form through the support of the Provost’s Office; the College of Engineering, Forestry and Natural Sciences; and the Graduate College through the 2015-2016 academic year.
+NAU's Genes to Environment Ph.D.
+Program, initially funded by the National Science Foundation’s Integrative Graduate Education, Research, and Traineeship Program (IGERT), will continue in a slightly modified form through the support of NAU's Provost’s Office; the College of Engineering, Forestry and Natural Sciences; and the Graduate College through the 2015-2016 academic year.
 Currently, there are no more funding opportunities anticipated under this program.